aspic2/ZombieScript/README.md

 # Requirements
-The script is in Python 3 and requires a few packages before using.
+The script is in Python 3, and it requires a few packages before use.
   - googleads
   - openpyxl